 The same way you build good credit!
 By paying your bills on time and staying out (or getting out) of debt.

 Unless you’ve been the victim of identity theft or otherwise have errors on your credit report, the only way to “repair” your credit is to pay your bills, pay down debt over time, and limit applying for new credit.

 Expect it to take between one to two years of responsible credit management to make an impact on a troubled credit score (longer in the case of bankruptcy), and be wary of anybody who tries to sell you shortcuts to a better credit score.

 For more, read our article on how to repair your credit on your own.

 How do you track your own credit?

-These days it’s easy to track your credit score with any number of free credit monitoring apps or paid subscriptions.
+These days it’s easy to track your credit score with any number of free credit reports and scores.
 Many credit cards even provide your FICO Score on monthly statements, too.

 You can sign up for a monthly credit monitoring service.
 There are both free and paid credit tracking services.
 The free services will typically give you one version of your credit score and a limited look at your credit report.
 Paid services are more likely to give you access to all of your credit scores and/or complete access to your credit report.

 In the United States, the best way to review all three of your credit reports for free is to go to annualcreditreport.com.
 The US government mandates that all consumers can receive each of their three credit scores from this site once a year for free.
 While checking your complete reports at least once a year is the bare minimum, I would also recommend using another free credit monitoring service to routinely monitor your score and get alerted to any problems.